wjurden/college-football-project/README.md

-# College-Football-Project
+# College Football Data Project

-This is a project analyzing the 2021 season of The Ohio State University Buckeyes football team.
-The objective of this project is to develop SQL, Python, and data visualization skills.
+This is a project analyzing college football data extracted from the [College Football Database](https://collegefootballdata.com/).
+The goal of this project is to develop python skills while working on something intersting!